-At the top, there is a bar chart with a day to day breakdown of how many page views your website has received.
-As you hold your mouse over one of the bars, it will also tell you how many unique visits your website received that day.
+At the top, there is a bar chart with a day to day breakdown of how many page views your website has received over the past week.
+Hovering your mouse over one of the bars will tell you how many unique visits your website received that day.

 Most Viewed Pages